linux4sam/egt/docs/src/colors.md

 and also a egt::v1::Palette::GroupId.
 The GroupId is associated with different states of a color in the palette, which corresponds with different states of a widget.
-For example, when a button is pressed, it changes from a normal to active state and uses the same Palette::ColorId to identify its background color, but uses a different Palette::GroupId.
+For example, when a button is pressed, it changes from a normal to active state and uses the same egt::v1::Palette::ColorId to identify its background color, but uses a different egt::v1::Palette::GroupId.

 The default palette for every widget comes from the theme.
-However, you can override any individual color for a specific widget instance by calling Widget::color().
+However, you can override any individual color for a specific widget instance by calling egt::v1::Widget::color().

 @code{.cpp}
 egt::Button button(window, "Press Me");